sliit-internships/group-10/README.md

 2.Click the register button.
 3.All the fields are validated.
 4.Supervisor will recieve an email to register or login to the system.

+User Registration as a supervisor

+1.Click the link on the recieved email and enter the password.
+2.Click the register button.

+User Login as a supervisor

+1.Click the link on the recieved email and enter the credentials.
+2.Click the login button.

+Intern manager login

+1.Enter the credentials and login.
+2.navigated to the intern manager dashboard.

+Comapny excel file upload by intern manager

+1.Click the company card on the dashboard.
+2.Select the excel file.
+3.Click the upload button.